 Her laughter continues at full throttle at such a thought but then subsides.
 She is silent for a moment.
 “You try not to mess’em up so that they never have to get cleared,” she says, kissing Emme on her forehead, then Max on his.

 “Mothering has always been very natural to Jen.
 She is a natural caregiver,” says her good friend Leah Remini, the female star of CBS’ King of Queens sitcom and who, like Lopez, grew up in a working-class outer-borough of Manhattan.
 Lopez’s childhood was spent in the Castle Hill section of the Bronx, Remini’s in Bensonhurst, Brooklyn.
 Remini and her husband, Angelo Pagan, are two of the most popular and down-to-earth couples in LA’s showbiz axis.
-They are also two of the town’s proudest Scientologists.
-[Remini since this story in 2008 has had a very public break with Scientology.]
-“I first met Jen though Marc and saw her immediately fall in love with his sons and daughter and vice versa,” she says of the now teenage children from Anthony’s first two marriages.
+Remini is also a Scientologist.
+[I wrote this story in 2008; Remini had a very public break with Scientology in 2103.]
+“I first met Jen through Marc and saw her immediately fall in love with his sons and daughter and vice versa,” she says of the now teenage children from Anthony’s first two marriages.
 This is the third marriage for Lopez as well, and her stepchildren – Anthony has custody of them in the summer – are roaming around the estate even as our conversation continues.
 “What Jen can do on a daily basis with her career as well as being a mom now to twins is mind-blowing,” says Remini.

 Another friend, Victoria Beckham agrees.
 “Jennifer has an impeccable sense of style,” says Beckham, no slouch in the style department herself.
 There is, in fact, a faint yet modern echo of the Mexican actress Maria Felix to Lopez.
 Felix, known as La Donna, was a great favorite of the fashionistas of her day and inspired Dior and Balenciaga to design couture for her.
 Cartier even issued several lines of diamond and emerald jewelry in her honor Lopez’s take on fashion is more influential and therefore more egalitarian.
 “As a music star she continues to set fashion trends which are not only chic but relevant,” says Beckham.
 “She is a strong influence on young women today.
 And she’s able to handle it all.
 She is an intelligent and successful business woman all the while being an amazing mother to Emme and Max.”